Block-Logic/bl-rails-template/README.md

 ## Other dependencies

 ### Redis
-in order for Sidekiq to work it requires redis version of at least 6.2 (but since it's deprecated, recommended version is 7)
+in order for Sidekiq to work it requires redis version of at least 6.2.

 ## Tests